What is VHHITAL?

 The consortium brings the skills and resources of clinical subject-matter experts, research expertise, program development and accreditation, training and education for health professionals, and expert knowledge of the health needs of Victorian living with, or at risk of contracting blood-borne viruses (BBV).

-The program is funded by the Victorian Department of Health and Human Services, and is delivered and managed through a consortium comprising of North West Melbourne PHN (NWMPHN), the Australasian HIV, Hepatitis and Sexual Health Medicine Society (ASHM), Alfred Health, and the Doherty Institute.
+The program is funded by the Victorian Department of Health and Human Services, and is delivered and managed through a consortium comprising of North West Melbourne PHN (NWMPHN), the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine (ASHM), Alfred Health, and the Doherty Institute.

 As an independent, locally governed and run, not for profit organisation NWMPHN is dedicated to strengthening primary health care, and connecting health services across the system.
 NWMPHN brings experience in developing, delivering and promoting education and training to the primary health workforce.

-NWMPHN is a member of the Victorian PHN Alliance (VPHNA).
-VPHNA enables all six Victorian PHNs to collectively achieve the best possible outcomes for local communities and organisations through leadership, collaboration, coordination and synergy.
+NWMPHN is a member of the Victorian and Tasmanian PHN Alliance (VTPHNA).
+The VTPHNA enables all seven Victorian and Tasmanian PHNs to collectively achieve the best possible outcomes for local communities and organisations through leadership, collaboration, coordination and synergy.

 Alfred Health’s Department of Infectious Diseases is one of the largest and most comprehensive infectious diseases clinical services in the country and provides state-wide HIV/AIDS services.
 It provides share care support to low-caseload GPs, regular case discussions with high-caseload S100 clinics, lunchtime education meetings, and other HIV, hepatitis B and hepatitis C education events targeting the primary health workforce including education in rural and regional areas.